sheldonhull/sheldonhull.hugo/content/blog/2020-06-18-my-experience-switching-to-a-macbook-pro-from-windows.md

 date: 2020-06-18 12:00:00 +00:00
 title: My Experience Switching To A Macbook Pro From Windows
 slug: my-experience-switching-to-a-macbook-pro-from-windows
-excerpt: Having used Windows mostly for my entire life, this is what it was like switching to a Mac for professional use
+summary: Having used Windows mostly for my entire life, this is what it was like switching to a Mac for professional use
 tags:
 - devops